 It would be impossible to list all the distinguished musicians who have studied at the Tanglewood Music Center.
-According to recent estimates, 20 percent of the members of American symphony orchestras, and 30 percent of all first-chair players, studied at the TMC.
+According to recent study made by the BSO, nearly 20% of the members of major American symphony orchestras, and nearly 25% percent of all first-chair players, studied at the TMC.
 Alumni of the Tanglewood Music Center play a vital role in the musical life of the nation as performers and composers.
 The Tanglewood Music Center maintains its commitment to the future as one of the world's most important training grounds for the composers, conductors, instrumentalists, and vocalists to of thier art.

 Read historical essays written in honor of the 75th anniversary of the TMC in 2015: